sisl/Contrail/docs/source/tutorial.rst

 If you are having issues running the package locally, follow these steps to troubleshoot:

 #.
 Confirm you have downloaded the lastest version of the Contrail repository to your local computer

-  * If you have not, refer to the README LINK for installation instructions.

 #.
 Using any Terminal instance, step into the scr/ folder within the directory of your local repository
 #.
 Enter 'python scr/run.py' into the command line
 #.
 Command click on the http address displayed to open the interface in your preferred browser